 This little boy came back to his mother after a day of his NICU stay – all healthy.
 After 3 days of hospital stay, they came home today.

 Her brother & I planned to decorate the house before they came in.
 I bought balloons, banners, pompoms, other danglers… we decorated their room.
 It looked cute.
 We welcomed them home with all our hearts & positiveness.

 I held him in my arms for a good 10 mins.
 I held Ayden in my arms for the first time when he was 3 days old.

 Everything seemed surreal.

 Did all these pinch me?
-Yes, it did a little bit.
-But I’m sure it was different.
-It wasn’t the I-can’t-face-a-newborn-when-I-don’t-have-mine pinch.
-It was I-totally-understand-the-emotions-and-heartbreaks-that-went-into-finally-getting-that-baby-home pinch.
+Yes, it did indeed.
+But I’m sure it was slightly different.
+It wasn’t just the I-can’t-face-a-newborn-when-I-don’t-have-mine pinch.
+It was also the I-totally-understand-the-emotions-and-heartbreaks-that-went-into-finally-getting-that-baby-home pinch.

 I was concerned of my friend.
 I knew she wouldn’t want to celebrate yet.
 I’m sure her priority would have been to ensure that this baby is going to stay with her, before even thinking of any sort of celebration.

 This was the 3rd baby birth in my friends & family circle after Ayden.
 I didn’t even attempt visiting the first 2.
 Maybe, I’ll think twice before even doing a courtesy visit for the near future ones to come, unless they mean different.